Jean Mann

 Jean Mann JP (née Stewart; 2 July 1889 – 21 March 1964) was a Scottish Labour Party politician and a campaigner for better housing and planning.
 She was the third female Labour MP in Scotland.
 She was elected into the House of Commons on 5 July 1945 and left on 18 September 1959.

-Early life
+Early life and political career

-Her father was William Stewart, an iron moulder and active trade unionist, and was influential in sparking her passion for improving the lives of others.
+Mann's father was William Stewart, an iron moulder and active trade unionist, and was influential in sparking her passion for improving the lives of others.

+Mann was educated at Bellahouston Academy in Glasgow and trained as an accountant.
+She became a secretary for her local Independent Labour Party (ILP) office, whilst a mother of 5 children (hence her nickname "haud the wean Jean", so called because of her insistence that party workers carry her baby while she was delivering a speech).
+She later progressed to becoming a senior magistrate and vice-chairman of the Labour Party in Scotland, and was elected a councillor on Glasgow Corporation in 1931.
+In that year's general election, Mann was the ILP's official candidate in West Renfrewshire without Labour's endorsement.
+She placed second.
+The following year, she left the ILP when it formally split from the Labour Party.

+In 1933, she became the Corporation's housing convener, and was a supporter and advocate for the Garden City Movement.
+She was part of the Scottish branch of the Garden Cities and Town Planning Association (GCTPA), where she favoured low-rise developments over high-rise and wanted to use this model to improve the housing in Glasgow; it was, however, not financially viable at this time.

-In September 1941, the Scottish Branch of the Housing and Town Planning Association organised a conference in Largs to draw attention to the Scottish evidence to the Barlow Commission on the Distribution of the Industrial Population (1940).
-The conference papers and proceedings were afterwards published in a book titled Replanning Scotland which was edited by Jean Mann.
+In September 1941, the Scottish Branch of the Housing and Town Planning Association (HTPA) organised a conference in Largs to draw attention to the Scottish evidence submitted to the Barlow Commission on the Distribution of the Industrial Population (1940).
+The conference papers and proceedings were afterwards published in a book titled Replanning Scotland, which was edited by Mann herself.

 Parliamentary career

 In the Labour landslide at the 1945 general election, Mann was elected as Member of Parliament for Coatbridge.
 After she had taken the oath, it was realised that her position on the Rent Tribunals under the Rent of Furnished Houses Control (Scotland) Act 1943 was remunerated and that she therefore might hold an 'office of profit under the Crown' which would disqualify her from election.
 A Select Committee was established which reported that her election was invalid; a Bill was rushed through validating it and indemnifying her from the consequences of acting as an MP while disqualified.